 When early rumors for Zyuden Sentai Kyoryuger suggested that the series would have a Caucasian actor on the main team, the fandom exploded and started calling for boycotts (it turned out to be false anyway).
 Then they introduced a Causasian actor as a semi-recurring guest Ranger, and those same fans re-exploded all over again.

-Meanwhile, Power Rangers was ruined forever when Jason, Trini, and Zack left, when Rita left, when Rita returned, when the suits changed, when the cast changed again, when they adopted the new-season-is-new-show Super Sentai format, when Judd and Jackie left, when it went to Disney, when Bruce Kalish came along, and when any more lighthearted series happened.
+Meanwhile, Power Rangers was ruined forever when Jason, Trini, and Zack left, when Rita left, when Rita returned, when the suits changed, when the cast changed again, when they adopted the new-season-is-new-show Super Sentai format, when Judd and Jackie left, when it went to Disney, when Bruce Kalish came along, when it went to Nickelodeon, when a new series does have connections to a past series in defiance of the Sentai format, when Hasbro took over, and when any more lighthearted series happened.
 Note to Power Rangers producers present and future: Whatever you do, don't make it similar to sentai.
 How uncreative.
-Also, don't make it too different from sentai.
+Also, don't make it different from sentai.
 Way to horribly bastardize the holy original.

 The Seddie arc was expected by the creator Dan Schneider to beat the shows highest rated episode ever (iSaved Your Life with 12.7 million viewers).
 The first episode got 7 million, not a bad result.
 However, things went downhill fast.
 Every episode for the rest of the arc lost viewers, and the final 5th episode in the arc posted the worst ratings in the history of the show.
 Viewers tuned out in their millions and never came back.
 Combined with several other issues like less episodes being made and many of the writing staff leaving to join Victorious, it is incredible at how quickly the show declined.
 It is a clear case of Executive Meddling going wrong.
 Nick and Dan Schneider overestimated the effect pandering to the Sam/Freddie online fanbase would have in the ratings.
 As iCarly is Nick's top show, its failure has dragged down sister show Victorious and the network itself, to the point where Nick execs were attacking the ratings provider because they couldn't believe their shows were rating so poorly.